solarisDigitalAssets/docs/docs/API_Guide.md

 ### Account type

-Accounts have one of two different kinds, depending on the underlying Wallet's type.
+Accounts have one of two different kinds, depending on the underlying Asset's type.
-It is either `BASE` when the Account belongs to a base Wallet or `TOKEN` when the Account belongs to a token Wallet.
+It is either `BASE` when the Account belongs to a base Asset or `TOKEN` when the Account belongs to a token Asset.

 See: